Last updated: 1 July 2026

 Or explore by product

 Welcome to EnergyPlus — the fast, free way to compare energy tariffs across the whole UK market and find the cheapest gas and electricity deal for your home.
-With the Ofgem energy price cap set to rise around 12% on 1 July 2026, there has rarely been a more important time to check whether you are overpaying.
+With the Ofgem energy price cap now £1,862/yr (+13.5%) since 1 July 2026, there has rarely been a more important time to check whether you are overpaying.
+About 40% of homes on fixed tariffs are unaffected — only standard variable bills rose.
 Below you will find live 2026 price cap figures, unit rates and standing charges, a clear breakdown of every tariff type — fixed, variable, Economy 7, green, EV, solar SEG, no-standing-charge and prepayment — plus a step-by-step guide to switching supplier in minutes.

 The Ofgem energy price cap explained (2026)